 Highlights from nanjIyar‘s introduction

 In the second pAsuram – AzhwAr says “Who am I to say I am not qualified to glorify you?
-Only brahmA, rudhra, etc., can say that they are not qualified to glorify you”.
+Only brahmA, rudhra et al can say that they are not qualified to glorify you”.

 Highlights from vAdhi kEsari azhagiya maNavALa jIyar‘s introduction

-Subsequently – AzhwAr considering emperumAn asking him “How would your relationship with me cause disrepute to me?” and replies “Even if the great dhEvas, etc., approach you with sole aim of serving you, for your distinct greatness, it is a disgrace” (even if they come with pure thoughts, that is no match your greatness).
+Subsequently – AzhwAr considering that emperumAn is asking him “How would your relationship with me cause disrepute to me?” replies “Even if the great dhEvas et al approach you with the sole aim of serving you [which in itself is a rarity], for your distinct greatness, it is a disgrace” (even if they come with pure thoughts, that is no match for your greatness).

 Highlights from periyavAchchAn piLLai‘s introduction

 Second pAsuram – Previously , AzhwAr said “I committed a mistake (causing disrepute to you) by thinking in my mind (about you), by speaking (about you) and by becoming physically depleted”.
 Here he says “I committed the mistake of saying that I caused disrepute to you.
 My saying that I am unqualified and leaving you is like a chaNdALa (abominable person) saying that he is not qualified (he is not even qualified to say that).
 Because, only brahmA et al who have overflowing love for emperumAn can say that they are not qualified to glorify him”.
 AzhwAr is now cursing himself for claiming his disqualification and leaving emperumAn (since he considers himself most lowly even to do that).